FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 ## 3. Unacceptable Behaviour

-The main source of unacceptable behavior is community participants who are unaware of the complexities outlined in the previous section.
+The main source of unacceptable behavior is community participants who are unaware of the complexities of the software and protocols they're using.
 They have questions, and they want answers.
 They believe that as the experts, we can answer any and all questions about all possible technologies which interact with FreeRADIUS.

 That expectation is unreasonable.
 When that expectation turns to entitlement and anger, it becomes unacceptable behaviour.

-The following behaviours are unacceptable within our community:
+The following behaviours are also unacceptable within our community:

 - Non-technical discussion.
 - Ad hominem attacks and other personal attacks.
 - Willful ignorance.
 - Demands that questions be answered.
 - Refusal to read documentation when pointed to it.
-- Failure to give more information when requested.
 - Refusal to follow instructions for solving a problem.

 ## 4. Consequences of Unacceptable Behaviour